amalthomas-exe/Wall-E/README.md

 To get Wikipedia summary on any particular topic, type "Wikipedia Python".

 - **Get weather of a place** -
-To get weather of a place, type "weather russia".
+To get weather of a place, type "weather russia", or something like that.

 - **Play Music** -
 To play music, type "Play music" and it will play any random music which is in your system.